Gatheru-rose/rose_bioinformatics_intern/Internship report.md

 There are several bioinformatics tools that are used in the analysis and parsing of Next-Generation Sequenced data.
 These tools are developed using different algorithms to carry out different tasks.
 Before any downstream analysis of NGS data, some crucial preprocessing steps are neccesary.
 Below are some of the tools that I have learnt which are useful in whole genome data analysis.

-   - Quality control checking of reads is normally the first step. **FastQc** tool is used in reporting the quality of the reads and informs one of any subsequent trimming steps needed to be done on the reads.
+   - Quality checking of reads is normally the first step. `FastQc` tool is used in reporting the quality of the reads and informs one of any subsequent trimming steps needed to be done on the reads.
-   - NGS reads are trimmed according to their; Phred quality score, false basecalls like N's, adapter and primer sequences, short sequence reads and those with low mean quality scores. **Trimmomatic**, and **Cutadapt** tools are used in quality correction of the reads.
+   - NGS reads are trimmed according to their; Phred quality score, false basecalls like N's, adapter and primer sequences, short sequence reads and those with low mean quality scores. `Trimmomatic`, and `Cutadapt` tools are used in quality correction of the reads.
-   - **Multiqc** tools is useful in the aggregation of outputs from different tools for easier comparison of the results from different reads.
+   - `Multiqc` tool is useful in the aggregation of outputs from different tools for easier comparison of the results from different reads.
-   - **[Usearch](https://www.drive5.com/usearch/)** and **[Vsearch](https://github.com/torognes/vsearch)** tool can be used for downstream analysis of the reads after quality correction.
-Both tools have many similar commands that were developed from different algorithms and perform various tasks.
+   - `[Usearch]`(https://www.drive5.com/usearch/) and `[Vsearch]`(https://github.com/torognes/vsearch) tool can be used for downstream analysis of the reads after quality correction.
+Both tools have similar commands that were developed from different algorithms and perform various tasks.

-      Using *-merge* command from either tools, paired-end reads whose quality has been checked and corrected can be merged and appended to one file.
-However,*Vsearch --merge* command can only process a pair of paired-end reads at a time thus its alternative *Usearch-merge* command comes in handy when merging numerous paired-end reads.
+      Using `-merge` command from either tools, paired-end reads whose quality has been checked and corrected can be merged and appended to one file.
+However,`Vsearch --merge` command can only process a pair of paired-end reads at a time thus its alternative `Usearch-merge` command comes in handy when merging numerous paired-end reads.

-      Both commands have a *-filter* command which strips off forward and reverse primers, and does further quality correction.
-Additionally, both tools have commands that can orient reads according to the reference database available (i.e the *-orient* command).
+      Both commands have a `-filter` command which strips off forward and reverse primers, and does further quality correction.
+Additionally, both tools have commands that can orient reads according to the reference database available (i.e the `-orient` command).

-      Dereplication is performed by *-derep* command from both tools to find the unique reads only among all available reads.
+      Dereplication is performed by `-derep` command from both tools to find the unique reads only among all available reads.

-      Chimeric sequences can be detected and filtered using the Uchime algorithm in either *-uchime-ref* command using a reference database, or through *-uchime2-denovo3*, or in *-unoise3* command that performs denoising as well on the amplicon reads.
+      Chimeric sequences can be detected and filtered using the Uchime algorithm in either `-uchime-ref` command using a reference database, or through `-uchime2-denovo3`, or in `-unoise3` command that performs denoising as well on the amplicon reads.

-      Otus(Operational Taxonomic units) are clustered from the reads with the clustering command from both tools that is *-cluster_otus* command at 97% similarity threshold.
+      Otus(Operational Taxonomic units) are clustered from the reads with the clustering command from both tools that is `-cluster_otus` command at 97% similarity threshold.
 However, true biological sequences known as **Amplicon Sequence variants** (ASVs) are the most preferred compared to Otus that were clustered at 97% similarity threshold that is becoming obsolete.
 Hence it is better to use the *-unoise* command available from both tools to perform denoising, remove chimeric sequences and output ASVs instead of Otus.

       **Limitation of Usearch and Vsearch tools.**